 What if you, as a property owner, want to sell a property that is currently rented out?
-We are asked on occasion how that works, as well what rules apply to both landlords and tenants in regards to rights, showings etc. Here is some insights on selling a rented house in Calgary.
+On occasion, we are asked how that works.
+As well what rules apply to both landlords and tenants in regards to rights, showings etc. Here is some insights on selling a rented house in Calgary.

 You can wait until the tenants have moved out, because you still may want to do work on the house (like painting it or fixing a few things before you showcase the property).
 But you can also put the house up for sale, while the tenants are still living on the property.
 As a landlord, you may give notice for several reasons – which includes moving in yourself or wanting to sell the property.
 Again, that is in the case of a periodic agreement.
 It is a personal consideration between selling the property vacant, and thus waiting a few months or selling it while tenants live on the property.

 When you put up a property for sale, while the tenants still reside in the property, you sign a regular listing contract.
 But added to this listing contract, you must sign a separate form called the Tenancy Schedule.
 In this schedule you sign off on some details that are important for both your realtor, and potential buyers to know.
 These are details like:

 - Is a written rental agreement in place?

 - What is the start and end date of the agreement?

 - How much rent do the tenants pay?

 - Is there a security deposit in place, if so, how much?